 What to do there: Just enjoy the scene.
 This small bar is famous for the quality of the acts it books and yet it hasn’t changed in over a decade.
 It’s still a little, rough and ready bar with graffiti on the walls.
 And that roughness is all part of the bar’s charm.

-Why it’s so awesome: Melbourne is a huge sprawling city and you wouldn’t think that there could be a green, lush area so close to it.
-Until you reach the Yarra Valley.
+Why it’s so awesome: Melbourne is a huge sprawling city where we recommend first-time visitors stay in the CBD.
+You wouldn’t think that there could be a green, lush area so close to it until you reach the Yarra Valley.
 Less than an hour from the CBD, this is the state’s best food and wine destination and you’ll find wineries, cellars and gourmet dining establishments everywhere.

 Why it’s so awesome: Melbourne is an intensely multicultural city and nowhere is this more clear than in Little Italy on Lygon Street.
 This area contains some of the best restaurants and eateries in the city as well as dessert shops, books stores and independent theaters.